How to reduce hiring bias in the recruitment process

 An expectation anchor bias occurs when we anchor ourselves to one identifying factor about a person and base all our decision-making on it.
 It is similar to both the halo and horns effects but is not tied to a specific negative or positive attribute.

-These can range from external markers such as work experience and education levels to more implicit characteristics such as sense of humour and social values.
+These can range from external markers such as work experience and education levels to more implicit characteristics such as a sense of humour and social values.

 Conformity bias